curtis86/bb/README.md

  * Clone this repo to your preferred directory (eg: `/opt/bb`)

 `git clone https://github.com/curtis86/bb`

+ * Move the included setup configuration to a live version:

+ ` mv bb.conf-setup bb.conf`

  * Update your `bb.conf` file to define your blog name, subtitle, etc